Blog Fitness 10 Plank Alternatives for When You Want to Switch up Your Core Workout

 1. Dead Bug

-Other than planks, the Dead Bug is an excellent core exercise that targets the rectus abdominis, transverse abdominis, and obliques.
-It is particularly well-suited for beginners aiming to build core strength without putting undue stress on the lower back.
+The Dead Bug is an excellent core exercise that targets the rectus abdominis, transverse abdominis, and obliques.
+It is particularly well-suited for beginners who want to build core strength without putting additional stress on the lower back.
 The Dead Bug can be easily incorporated into any core workout routine or performed as a warm-up exercise.

 How to perform the exercise:

-1. Lie flat on your back on a comfortable surface, such as a yoga mat, with your arms extended towards the ceiling, and your knees bent at a 90-degree angle directly above your hips.
+1. Lie flat on your back on a comfortable surface, such as a yoga mat with your arms extended toward the ceiling and your knees bent at a 90-degree angle directly above your hips.

-2. Engage your core by pressing your lower back into the floor, ensuring there is no gap between your back and the ground.
+2. Engage your core by pressing your lower back into the floor, ensuring there’s no gap between your back and the ground.
+Breathe out through your stomach to further press your lower back into the ground.
 This is your starting position.

 3. Slowly lower your right arm and left leg simultaneously while maintaining the bend in your left knee.
-Keep your core engaged and your lower back pressed to the floor throughout the movement, and inhale as you lower your limbs.
+Keep your core engaged and your lower back pressed to the floor throughout the movement, inhaling as you lower your limbs.

 4. Exhale as you raise your right arm and left leg back to the starting position.
 Repeat the movement with your left arm and right leg.
 Continue alternating sides for the desired number of repetitions.